patty6339/devops_cicd_project/README.md

 ## Running the Application

+### Option 0: Cleaning Up Resources

+To destroy all resources created by this project:

+1. Go to your GitHub repository
+2. Navigate to Actions tab
+3. Select the "Cleanup Resources" workflow
+4. Click "Run workflow"
+5. Type "destroy" in the confirmation field
+6. Click "Run workflow"

+This will:
+- Destroy all Terraform-managed infrastructure (EC2, security groups, etc.)
+- Delete the ECR repository and all images

+**Note:** This action is irreversible and will delete all resources!

 ### Option 1: Using GitHub Actions CI/CD Pipeline

 1. Push changes to the main branch to trigger the workflow